 At the Boulder Chamber, we love hosting events that help you connect with professionals and leaders across the Boulder region.

-In the spirit of supporting a healthy and vibrant community, we've compiled a list of health-conscious networking tips to keep in mind when attending events.
+In the spirit of supporting a healthy and vibrant community, we've compiled a list of health-conscious tips to keep in mind.

 BEFORE THE EVENT

 - Get adequate sleep.
 That can be difficult for busy professionals, but it's one of the best ways to support your immune system.

 - Prioritize exercise and healthy eating, whatever that looks like for you.
 Again, you want to give your immune system every possible advantage over whatever it may face.

 - Minimize physical contact with other attendees.
 If you're comfortable with trying something other than the standard handshake, try a friendly wave or fist-bump as a greeting instead.

 - Carry hand sanitizer and use it periodically during the event.